KevinDyke/Coursera-Getting-and-Cleaning-Data/codebook.md

 ## Data Sets

 The following files were downloaded as part of the course data files.
-These present the raw data files.
+These represent the raw data files.

 - `x_train.txt`, `y_train.txt`, `x_test.txt`, `y_test.txt`, `subject_train.txt` and `subject_test.txt`
 - `features.txt` contains the column names for the `x_` datasets.
-These were filter to leave only the mean and std column names.
 -  'activity.txt' contains the values for each of the activities.

+The following are the tidy datasets:

 - The x_ datasets were merged together to form the dataset merged_x
 - The y_ datasets were merged together to form the dataset merged_y
 - The subject_ datasets were merged together to form the dataset merged_subject

-The following are the tidy datasets:

 - All the merged dataset were merged together to form a single dataset called 'completed_data'.
 - The fields in the completed_data were transform to contain the mean for each activity and subject.
 The result is stored in a dataset called averages.
-- The averages dataset is written as text file called average_tidy_data.txt
+- The averages dataset was written as text file called average_tidy_data.txt

 ##Identifiers